ms/buildtogether.tech/teams/index.md

 There are many ways to divide project work between team members, and as
 <cite>Conway1968</cite> observed, the software you get will reflect the division
-of labor, a phenomenon known as <span g="sociotechnical_congruence">socio-technical congruence</span>
+of labor, a phenomenon known as <span g="conways_law" i="Conway's Law">Conway's Law</span> or <span g="sociotechnical_congruence" i="sociotechnical
-<cite>Cataldo2008</cite>.
-In a <span g="modular_decomposition">modular
+congruence">socio-technical congruence</span> <cite>Cataldo2008</cite>.
+In a
+<span g="modular_decomposition" i="modular decomposition; allocating
-decomposition</span>, each person is responsible for one part of the program.
+work!modular decomposition">modular decomposition</span>, each person is
+responsible for one part of the program.
 For example, one person might design and build the GUI, while another writes the database interface, and a third implements the business rules.
-Having people own parts of the code like this produces lower failure rates in industry
-<cite>Bird2011</cite>, but is generally a bad strategy in a course project:
+Having people own parts of the code like this produces lower failure rates in industry <cite>Bird2011</cite>, but is generally a bad strategy in a course project:

 1. It increases the risk of people from marginalized groups being assigned lower-status work.

-2. It leads to <span g="big_bang">big bang integration</span>, in which all the components meet each other for the first time right at the end of the project.
+2. It leads to <span g="big_bang" i="big bang integration">big bang
+    integration</span>, in which all the components meet each other for the first time right at the end of the project.
 Big bang almost always fails.

 3. Each team member only really understands one aspect of the project.
 This can hurt a lot if there's a final exam that checks for overall understanding.